robotology/whole-body-controllers/README.md

 The repository contains Simulink-based whole-body controllers for humanoid robots, and configuration and utility Matlab functions to perform balancing simulations with Gazebo simulator and on the Yarp-based robot [iCub](http://www.icub.org/).

 **Warning!
 This repository is under active development.
-In future releases, both `master` and `devel` branches may break compatibility with older versions of WBC.
+In future releases, `master` branch may break compatibility with older versions of WBC.
 If you are interested in retrieving a `stable` version of this repo, `fork the repository` or refer to the following releases:**

 - [WBC v2.0](https://github.com/robotology/whole-body-controllers/releases/tag/v2.0)
 - [WBC v1.0](https://github.com/robotology/whole-body-controllers/releases/tag/v1.0)